GoLearnToCode/kiei924-chi-w16/workbook/bootstrap_grid.md

 ```

 The `-md-` part means that columns will appear on "medium"-size screens, and they will automatically "stack" if the screen is any smaller.

+## Responsive Design

+The `-md-` family of column widths isn't the only option.
+To prevent stacking on smaller devices, use `-sm-` and `-xs-` as needed.

+You can even use multiple designations on a column, which is helpful when you want different column widths depending on the device size, like `<div class="col-md-6 col-xs-3">` which would take up half the screen on a medium device but only one-fourth of the screen on an extra-small device.